petedavisdev/petedavis.dev/docs/_posts/blogging-with-vuepress-part-1.md

 4. Create `docs/index.md` (this is your homepage) and add the
 ```
 # Home
-Welcome to my VuePress site
+Welcome to my VuePress blog
 ```
 6. Create a `.gitignore` file and add
 ```